 Our core expertise in biomedical engineering has been refined over nearly two decades of designing, building and marketing medical devices that stimulate nerves and analyze nerve response for diagnostic and therapeutic purposes.
 We created the market for point-of-care nerve testing and were first to market with sophisticated, wearable technology for management of chronic pain.
 We have an experienced management team and Board of Directors.
-Our Scientific Advisory Board includes internationally recognized experts in diabetes and pain

 Chronic pain is a significant public health problem.
 It is defined by the National Institutes of Health as any pain lasting more than 12 weeks in contrast to acute pain which is a normal bodily response to injury or trauma.
-Chronic pain conditions include painful diabetic neuropathy, fibromyalgia, sciatica, musculoskeletal pain, cancer pain and many others.
+Chronic pain conditions include painful diabetic neuropathy, or PDN, arthritis, fibromyalgia, sciatica, musculoskeletal pain, cancer pain and many others.
 Chronic pain may be triggered by an injury or there may be an ongoing cause such as disease or illness.
 There may also be no clear cause.
 Pain signals continue to be transmitted in the nervous system over extended periods of time often leading to other health problems.
 These can include fatigue, sleep disturbance, decreased appetite, and mood changes which cause difficulty in carrying out important activities and contributing to disability and despair.
 In general, chronic pain cannot be cured.
 Treatment of chronic pain is focused on reducing pain and improving function.
 The goal is effective pain management.

 Chronic pain is widespread.
 It affects over 100 million adults in the United States and more than 1.5 billion people worldwide.
-Within the US chronic pain population one of the largest segments is patients with neuropathic pain estimated at 25 million persons.
-A significant subset of these patients is persons with diabetes of which 16% to 25% suffer painful diabetic neuropathy, or PDN, estimated at 6 to 8 million patients.
 The global market for pain management drugs and devices alone was valued at \$35 billion in 2012.
 The estimated incremental impact of chronic pain on health care costs in the United States is over \$250 billion per year and lost productivity is estimated to exceed \$300 billion per year.